 DAPHNE’S TWO WEEK TRIP TO KERALA IN MAY route & tour description

 Summer in India kicks in from the month of April and ends in June.
-Traveling to some destinations in India can be unbearably hot in May.
+Travelling to some destinations in India can be unbearably hot in May.
 However, there are parts in Kerala that you can visit which still are relatively pleasant.

-For accommodation, Daphne stayed in a combination of hotels, guest houses, home-stays and a houseboat in Alleppey.
+For accommodation, Daphne stayed in a combination of hotels, guest houses, home-stays, and a houseboat in Alleppey.
 The places she visited had pleasant weather and interesting things to do, even though it was May (which is one of the hottest months of the year in India).

-This is a great tour if you are looking to combine experiencing the bustling city life in Mumbai with enjoying the laid back atmosphere, temples and palace of the south Indian town that is Mysore, and ending with time in nature in Kerala.
+This is a great tour if you are looking to combine experiencing the bustling city life in Mumbai with enjoying the laid back atmosphere, temples and palace of the South Indian town that is Mysore, and ending with time in nature in Kerala.

-The last week of the tour is all about nature and relaxation in the midst of coffee, tea and spice plantations and a visit to the Periyar National park.
+The last week of the tour is all about nature and relaxation in the midst of coffee, tea, and spice plantations and a visit to the Periyar National Park.
 This tour ends with a relaxing night on a houseboat on the backwaters.

 DAPHNE’S TWO WEEK TRIP TO KERALA IN MAY Tour itinerary